tttppp/ragl/rules.md

 * Promoted players from Minions
 * Relegated players from Masters
 * Players that finished below promotion spots in Minions
-* Disqualified/forfeited players from Masters
+* New signups and Disqualified/forfeited players

-* Players qualified through pre-season events
+Note that division assignment for Season 13 will use a different system from previous seasons to ensure that the winner of Minions is promoted to Masters.

 1.1.4.1 Players who competed in parallel divisions in the previous season (e.g. Minions A and Minions B) will be ranked based on their head-to-head result (if it exists), then win percentage, and then their all-time OpenRA 1v1 Ladder position.

-1.1.4.2 Where necessary pre-season head-to-heads will be played between tied players.
+1.1.4.2 Where necessary the all-time OpenRA 1v1 Ladder ratings will be used to order players who were tied in the previous season.

 1.1.5 In case the division is split into groups, seeding according to the ranking list takes place to prevent uneven draw of the groups rosters.